utilitywarehouse/terraform-provider-megaport/README.md

 ## Using the Provider

+You can simply use the provider published in the Terraform Registry [here](https://registry.terraform.io/providers/utilitywarehouse/megaport/latest) to manage your terraform resources.

 To use a custom-built provider in your Terraform environment (e.g. the provider binary from the build instructions above), follow the instructions to [install it as a plugin](https://www.terraform.io/docs/plugins/basics.html#installing-plugins).